Guide to State Legislative Lobbying 3rd Ed (2007) by Robert L. Guyer

 SOON "Client's Guide to Contract Lobbyists and Lobbying", for and by employers of contract lobbyists and lobbyists.
 Robert L Guyer editor I thank the many contract lobbyists and their employers for their contributions to this book.

-SOON "Campaign Method for More Effective State Government Affairs - Volume 1 Legislative Lobbying" is nearing completion.
-This much more comprehensive book will replace "Guide to State Legislative Lobbying" as our primary book for legislative skills training.
+SOON "Campaign Method for More Effective State Government Affairs - Volume 1 Legislative Lobbying" has been sent to peer reviewers, including legislative staff, agency staff, and contract and association lobbyists.
+This much more comprehensive book will replace "Guide to State Legislative Lobbying" as our primary book for legislative lobbying training.

 SOON Writing of "Campaign Method for More Effective State Government Affairs - Volume 2 Executive Agency Lobbying" begins this summer.